anandDev77/tf-mediumArticle/docs/index.md

 That is why `stocktrader-setup` takes a straightforward approach:

 > Build the platform layer first.
 Then install Stock Trader on top.
-Do it in a way you can repeat.
+Make it repeatable.

 ## Reading the architecture diagram like a story